+During the nine months ended September 30, 2004, the Company issued 32,585 shares of restricted stock valued at approximately \$1.6 million and 166,430 LTIP Units valued at approximately \$8.3 million.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is not included in "Unearned compensation" in the Consolidated Balance Sheets as it is reflected in "Minority interests."
 Employees vest in restricted stock and LTIP Units over a five-year term.
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the price of the Company's Common Stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is generally recognized as an expense ratably over the corresponding employee service period.
-Stock-based compensation expense associated with restricted stock and LTIP Units was approximately \$1.0 million and \$0.5 million during the three months ended September 30, 2004 and 2003, respectively, and \$3.2 million during the nine months ended September 30, 2004 and 2003, respectively.
+Stock-based compensation expense associated with restricted stock and LTIP Units was approximately \$1.0 million and \$0.5 million during the three months ended September 30, 2004 and 2003, respectively, and \$3.2 million and \$1.7 million during the nine months ended September 30, 2004 and 2003, respectively.